john-afolabi/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are used so users don't to authenticate themselves every time they need to access a resource.
+They protect your data and limit access to individual sessions.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It hashes passwords using cryptography to be stored instead of being stored plain which exposes it to hackers.

 - [ ] What does bcrypt do to slow down attackers?

+It hashes password data multiple times and uses a unique salt to prevent rainbow table attacks.

 - [ ] What are the three parts of the JSON Web Token?

+Header, Payload and Signature

 ## Minimum Viable Product